unep-grid/SwissDataCube/hackathon/README.md

 	https://github.com/GRIDgva/SwissDataCube/tree/master/hackathon
 8. A repository of useful scientific articles is available at: https://owncloud.unepgrid.ch/index.php/s/AEcywqhftORz5Fa

+## News 3 [April 9]
+Accomodation: Open Geneva Festival can offer free dormitory facilities in civil protection bunkers (with Internet access) each night between 11th and 16th of April 2018.
+The bunker is located in Meyrin, Geneve and there are 50 spots each night available on first-come-first-served basis.
+The registration for the accommodation service will be open on 10th of April 2018 at 12:00 at the following link: https://goo.gl/forms/ndchcoZ8DRGJIuFg1.
+P

 ## Swiss Data Cube Virtual Machine
 1. You need first to install Virtual Box: https://www.virtualbox.org
 2. Then download the SDC VM at: https://owncloud.unepgrid.ch/index.php/s/tsmakvA29MIx1UZ